pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ```

 ### Step 5: Alias Record
-Then, we are able to create an alias record that points to the CloudFront distribution that we configured.
+Then, we can create an alias record that points to the CloudFront distribution that we configured.
 Here is the function for it.

 ```typescript
 function createAliasRecord(